AlexRmlt/ethicbot-rasa/data/nlu.md

 - It would mean refraining from saving himself and the children
 - This implies killing a person
 - It also means helping [Samuels](PERSON) family
+- It would mean killing her baby because the heat of the furnace would overheat the child.
+- There is also the action of saving her and the others life.
+- It would mean [saving the lives](deed) of his crewmembers and himself
+- It would also mean killing [Jörg](PERSON)[ bec](PERSON:Jörg)ause his body would get crushed by the emergency access hatch.
+- The option implies letting his crew and himself die by lack of oxygen.
+- It would imply killing [Katharina](LOC).
+- It would also mean [saving the lives](deed) of the Palatines.
+- Also it would imply letting the workmen die.
+- Letting the crewmember die is for sure an action of moral relevance.
+- [Saving](deed:saving) the rest of her crews lives
+- [Saving the life](deed:saving the life) of her fellow crewmember

 ## intent:deny
 - No